gcentauri/gitick/README.md

 ### `gitick-add <short title> <number>`

-Called from within a gitick toplevel directory, this is how you add new tickets.
+Called from within a gitick directory tree, this is how you add new tickets.

 E.g.